Good Bacteria, Designed to Work for You

 Following all this testing, a cohesive dossier containing all the safety information about ZB183 was reviewed by leading food toxicologists, who determined ZB183 to be generally recognized as safe (GRAS).

 The result is that the safety and marketability of ZB183 are fully FDA-compliant.
 Furthermore, just to make sure, ZB183 was sampled by thousands of people, including each team member of ZBiotics (some over 100 times), without issue.

 To confirm that ZB183 was working as intended, we tested its ability to make the enzyme that breaks down acetaldehyde.
 Over a series of tests, we saw that it was very effective at producing this enzyme.

-This figure is a coomassie stain; essentially, each horizontal band represents a protein, and the darker the band, the more protein is present.
-In the lane on the right is all the proteins in our B. subtilis ZB183 strain compared to all the proteins in the unedited parent strain on the left.
+The figure below is a coomassie stain; essentially, each horizontal band represents a protein, and the darker the band, the more protein is present.
+In the lane on the right are all the proteins in our B. subtilis ZB183 strain compared to all the proteins in the unedited parent strain on the left.
 The carat indicates a very dark band in the right lane that is not present in the left lane, demonstrating that ZB183 produces a significant amount of our enzyme.

 Our desire to learn more comes from a commitment to scientific rigor and discovery that stems from who we are as scientists.
 Here is a little background on us: the people who performed this work and are continuing to build new ZBiotics products every day.

 PhD, Microbiology & Immunology, University of Michigan